lulu3202/smartsales/README.md

 - **Data Quality**: Consistent, structured CRM data capture
 - **Lead Qualification**: Automated 0-100 scoring system
 - **Sales Productivity**: Focus on selling, not note-taking

-## 🎥 Demo Script

-For live demonstrations, use this simple script:

-_"Hello.
-My name is John Smith from ABC Company.
-I am the Sales Manager.
-We have fifty people.
-We need help with our sales system.
-Our budget is fifty thousand dollars.
-We want to buy something in three months.
-Please send me information."_

 ## 📄 License